10 Conversion Optimisation Strategy Secrets

 2. Get an emotional response:

 Now you are ready to examine and refine your value proposition.
-People buy benefits, not features and yet many companies still focus on product/service updates and treat people like they are purely rational beings.
+People buy benefits, not features and yet many companies still focus on product/service features and treat people like they are purely rational beings.
+An effective conversion optimisation strategy considers how to target underlying customer needs to get an emotional response.

-Humans are emotional and social creatures, we may buy a product for conscious reasons, but we choose a brand for the psychological goals that generate an emotional response.
+A product needs to fill some kind of rational need, but we choose a brand for the implicit (psychological) goals that generate an emotional response.
 From listening to your customers you should get insights into the kind of psychological goals that drive customer behaviour.

 3. Get senior stakeholder support:

-It is important that senior management understand and sponsor your conversion rate optimization program.
-HIPPO’s (Highest Paid Person’s Opinion) get a hard time at many conversion conferences, but an informed and engaged HIPPO can be an asset to your program, helping to develop a culture of evidence based optimization.
+It is important that senior management understand and sponsor your conversion rate optimisation strategy.
+HiPPO’s (Highest Paid Person’s Opinion) get a hard time at many conversion conferences, but an informed and engaged HiPPO can be an asset to your program, helping to develop a culture of evidence based optimisation.

-CRO removes the need for subjective opinions to decide which design of a web page is most effective at achieving conversion goals, but this does require a change in established decision making processes.
-You will need senior stakeholders to agree to such changes as otherwise you may find internal politics become a barrier to successful optimization.
+An effective conversion optimisation strategy removes the need for subjective opinions to decide which design of a web page is most effective at achieving conversion goals, but this does require a change in established decision making processes.
+You will need senior stakeholders to agree to such changes as otherwise you may find internal politics become a barrier to successful optimisation.

 4. Follow a structured process:

-To avoid random and undirected optimization it is necessary to use a tried and tested process for website optimization.
+To avoid random and undirected optimisation it is necessary to use a tried and tested process for conversion rate optimisation.
 This helps to provide rigour to your program, but importantly it can assist in building credibility within your organisation as it allows you to communicate how you identify, evaluate and prioritise changes and tests.
 Having a transparent prioritisation process, such as P.I.E (Potential, Importance, and Ease) is critical because it sets expectations and removes subjectivity from the testing process.

 5. Resource analytics: